Operation Lam Son 719: Offensive

 On 13 February in order to secure FSB 31 it was planned to land the 6th Airborne Battalion on a mountain range northwest of the base to control a valley running southeast to FSB 31.
 Despite preparatory B-52 strikes the first helicopters transporting the 6th Airborne were met by heavy fire and the remaining helicopters were diverted to alternate sites.
 The 6th Airborne continued to receive fire and eventually withdrew to FSB 31 having lost 28 killed and 23 missing.
-That afternoon the 39th Ranger Battalion engaged a PAVN force 3 km west-southwest of Ranger North killing 43 NVA for the loss one killed and capturing two 37mm anti-aircraft guns and two 12.7mm machine guns and large quantities of ammunition.
-The 3/1 Battalion found a supply cache containing 30 75mm recoilless rifles and 50 55 gallon drums of gasoline.
+That afternoon the 39th Ranger Battalion engaged a PAVN force 3 km west-southwest of Ranger North killing 43 PAVN for the loss one killed and capturing two 37 mm anti-aircraft guns and two 12.7mm machine guns and large quantities of ammunition.
+The 3/1 Battalion found a supply cache containing 30 75 mm recoilless rifles and 50 55-gallon drums of gasoline.
 Meanwhile, the 2/3 Battalion operating 6 km north-northeast of LZ found three trucks.
 That afternoon the 1/1 Battalion engaged a PAVN unit 3 km south-southwest of LZ Don killing 28 and capturing a storage area containing seven RPDs and large quantities of food.

 At 14:30 on 14 February FSB 31 was hit by rockets resulting six killed.
-At midday on 15 February FSB 31 was hit by 122mm rockets killing two.
+At midday on 15 February FSB 31 was hit by 122 mm rockets, killing two.
 On the afternoon of 15 February the 17th Armored Squadron operating 3 km north of A Luoi found two trucks and six tons of rice.
 On 16 February the 2/3 Infantry Battalion, 1st Infantry Division was landed at LZ Grass (16.418°N 106.584°E) 12 km northeast of Muong Nong to push further into Base Area 611.
 LZ Grass would be the southernmost position occupied by the ARVN during the operation.
 While the plan called for a quick ground thrust to secure the main objective of Tchepone, the South Vietnamese forces had stalled at A Luoi while awaiting orders to proceed from General Lãm.
 Abrams and Sutherland flew to Lam's forward command post at Đông Hà in order to speed up the timetable.
 At the meeting of the generals, it was instead decided to extend the 1st Division's line of outposts south of Route 9 westward to cover the projected advance.
 This would take an additional five days.

 Back in Washington, Secretary of Defense Melvin Laird and the Joint Chiefs tried to refute claims by reporters that the South Vietnamese advance had stalled.
 At a press conference, Laird claimed that the halt at A Luoi was simply a "pause" that was giving ARVN commanders a chance to "watch and assess enemy movements...The operation is going according to plan."